SANA Program

 -

-Once women experience the benefits of therapy, some request to continue.
+Once women experience the benefits of telecounseling, some request to continue.
 That’s why we offer extended support to 20% of participants, providing three additional sessions over three months for those who need deeper care.
 Our goal is to double this percentage every year.
 SANA doesn’t aim to replace formal clinical therapy—it opens the door for women to begin prioritizing their mental wellbeing in a way that feels safe, respectful, and accessible.

 -